ivanmolto/gitcoin-reminder-api/README.md

 # GITCOIN REMINDERS TWITTER BOT

-Gitcoin Reminders is a Twitter bot that tweets reminders about Gitcoin crowdfund related events so you never miss them.
+[Gitcoin Reminders](https://twitter.com/gitcoinreminder) is a Twitter bot that tweets reminders about [Gitcoin](https://gitcoin.co) crowdfund related events so you never miss them: Gitcoin Grants rounds,...

-It is created with Django for the Admin panel and the REST API, Cloud functions, Cloud Scheduler, and Twitter API v2.
+It is built using Django for the Admin panel and the REST API, Cloud functions, Cloud Scheduler, and Twitter API version 2.

 ## Overview